skip to content

 Accruals/deferrals and internal partners

-If the expenditure or income that is being accrued or deferred relates to a transaction with another department (e.g. internal trading) please check with the General Ledger Helpdesk before posting the journal.
-The Helpdesk will be able to check that the other department is making the equal and opposite accrual/deferral.
+If the expenditure or income that is being accrued or deferred relates to a transaction with another institution (e.g. internal trading) please check with the General Ledger Helpdesk before posting the journal.
+The Helpdesk will be able to check that the other institution is making the equal and opposite accrual or deferral.
 This is important to ensure that the elimination of internal transactions is correct.

 Matching the source of funds for related expenditure and income

-Recording expenditure against the same SoF as the related income is an important process for departments.
+Recording expenditure against the same SoF as the related income is an important process for institutions.

 To achieve the transfer between sources of funds by a GL journal, the net balance of each type of expenditure by a GL journal is moved/transferred using the original expenditure transaction code for both the debit and credit entries of the journal.